BestTimesToVisit.com Logo

 packing

-Pack layers!
-NYC weather can be unpredictable.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of walking.
-A reusable water bottle is essential to stay hydrated, especially during warmer months.
+Pack comfortable walking shoes – you'll be doing a lot of it!
+Layers are essential as the weather can change quickly.
+A reusable water bottle is a must to stay hydrated, especially during warmer months.
+Consider a small backpack for carrying essentials during the day.

 Weather Details